webscreens/site-initiated-mirroring/explainer.md

 There are several open questions to address:

-1. Whether navigation in the tab, within the same origin to a different origin, should terminate the mirroring session.
+1. Whether navigation in the tab, within the same origin or to a different origin, should terminate the mirroring session.
 1. Whether this API should be restricted to top-level frames.
 1. Whether there's a use case to play audio out locally and remotely at the same